What is a gaming keyboard?

 - Polling rate up to 8000 Hz

-- Rapid Trigger optimized for FPS/MOBA gaming
+- Rapid trigger optimized for FPS/MOBA gaming

-The AKKO gaming keyboards combine high technical performance with attractive design – significantly cheaper than comparable high-end models, without compromising on performance.
+AKKO gaming keyboards combine high technical performance with attractive design – significantly cheaper than comparable high-end models, without compromising on performance.

 FUN60 Pro – Compact, powerful and budget-friendly